spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/08-create-cluster.md

 10. Make the choice of updating the worker pool in parallel, if required.
 Click on **Next**.

 11. Configure the master and worker node pools.
 A master and a worker node pool are configured by default.
-This is the section where you can specify the avaiability zones (AZ), instance types, [instance cost type](/clusters/public-cloud/aws/architecture#spotinstances), disk size, and the number of nodes.
+This is the section where you can specify the availability zones (AZ), instance types, [instance cost type](/clusters/public-cloud/aws/architecture#spotinstances), disk size, and the number of nodes.

 <InfoBox>